NolwenDEV/Utilities/README.md

 ## TextComponentBuilder

-[TextComponentBuilder](https://github.com/NolwenDEV/Utilities/TextComponentBuilder/) is a pretty simple builder to help you creating cliquable messages using the TextComponent API of BungeeCord.
+[TextComponentBuilder](https://github.com/NolwenDEV/Utilities/tree/Main/TextComponentBuilder) is a pretty simple builder to help you creating clickable messages using the TextComponent API of BungeeCord.
-Refer to the [README](https://github.com/NolwenDEV/Utilities/TextComponentBuilder/blob/Main/README.md) to learn how to use it !
+Refer to the [README](https://github.com/NolwenDEV/Utilities/blob/Main/TextComponentBuilder/README.md) to learn how to use it !

 ## ConfigAnnotation

-[ConfigAnnotation](https://github.com/NolwenDEV/Utilities/ConfigAnnotation/) is a tool to help you managing config files in your Spigot plugins.
+[ConfigAnnotation](https://github.com/NolwenDEV/Utilities/tree/Main/ConfigAnnotation) is a tool to help you managing config files in your Spigot plugins.
-Refer to the [README](https://github.com/NolwenDEV/Utilities/ConfigAnnotation/blob/Main/README.md) to learn how to use it !
+Refer to the [README](https://github.com/NolwenDEV/Utilities/blob/Main/ConfigAnnotation/README.md) to learn how to use it !

 ## Licensing